custom-components/ble_monitor/info.md

 #### encryption_key

-   (string, 32 characters)(Optional) This option is used for sensors broadcasting encrypted advertisements.
-The encryption key should be 32 characters (= 16 bytes).
-This is only needed for LYWSD03MMC, CGD1, MCCGQ02HL and MHO-C401 sensors (original firmware only).
+   (string, 24 or 32 characters)(Optional) This option is used for sensors broadcasting encrypted advertisements.
+The encryption key should be 32 characters (= 16 bytes) for most devices, only YLKG08YL requires a 24 character (= 12 bytes) long key.
+This is only needed for LYWSD03MMC, CGD1, MCCGQ02HL, YLKG08YL and MHO-C401 sensors (original firmware only).
 The case of the characters does not matter.
 The keys below are an example, you need your own key(s)!
 Information on how to get your key(s) can be found [here](https://github.com/custom-components/ble_monitor/blob/master/faq.md#my-sensors-ble-advertisements-are-encrypted-how-can-i-get-the-key).
 Default value: Empty

 ```yaml
 ble_monitor: